yext/search-core/docs/answers-core.answerserror.md

 ## AnswersError interface

-An error from the Answers Backend.
+An error from the Answers API

 <b>Signature:</b>